dortania/OpenCore-Install-Guide/AMD-config.md

 Do note that these patches are pulled from the AMD OS X and that they're made for OpenCore 0.5.2 specifically.

+**And read this guide more than once before setting up Opencore and make sure you have it setup correctly**

 ## ACPI

 ![ACPI](https://i.imgur.com/zqNt4dV.png)